tscanlin/developers.optimizely.com/src/content/integrations/index.md

 You can use the REST API to [update an experiment](/rest/reference/index.html#experiments) and [a variation](/rest/reference/index.html#update-variation).

-To start and pause the experiment, update the "status" field on an experiment.
+To start and pause the experiment, update the "status" field on an experiment to the value "Running".

 ### 8. Display results
-For editors to work entirely in the content platform, you will also have to report on the results of the content experiments.
+For editors to work entirely in the content platform, you will also need to report the results of the experiments in the platform.

 <img src="/assets/img/integrations/content_results.png">

-The results can be fetched using the [get experiment results](/rest/reference/index.html#get-stats) function of the REST API.
+Results can be fetched using the [get experiment results](/rest/reference/index.html#get-stats) function of the REST API.

 ## Conversion Tracking

-*Conversion Tracking integrations* allow customers to use custom events (e.g. phone calls) as a goal for their experiments, as opposed to default goals (eg. clicks or pageviews).
+*Conversion Tracking integrations* allow customers to use custom events (e.g. phone calls) as goals for their experiments, as opposed to default goals like clicks and pageviews.
 These integrations use Optimizely’s custom event goals functionality to track conversions.
-As an example, check out our integration with [DialogTech](https://help.optimizely.com/hc/en-us/articles/202984310) or [FreeSpee](https://help.optimizely.com/hc/en-us/articles/204468298).
+To see examples of Conversion Tracking integrations, check out our documentation on [DialogTech](https://help.optimizely.com/hc/en-us/articles/202984310) or [FreeSpee](https://help.optimizely.com/hc/en-us/articles/204468298) integrations.

-This section walks through how to create a conversion tracking integration using [custom event goals](https://help.optimizely.com/hc/en-us/articles/200039925) and the [offline conversion API](https://help.optimizely.com/hc/en-us/articles/200040195).
+This section walks you through how to create a conversion tracking integration using [custom event goals](https://help.optimizely.com/hc/en-us/articles/200039925) and the [offline conversion API](https://help.optimizely.com/hc/en-us/articles/200040195).

 ### 1. Create a custom event goal

-In order to track conversion events in Optimizely, the customer must first define a [custom event goal](https://help.optimizely.com/hc/en-us/articles/200039925) that will be used to identify those conversion events.
-You can create multiple custom event goals for each type of conversion, and each custom event goal has a unique name that can be referenced in your application.
+In order to track conversion events in Optimizely, a [custom event goal](https://help.optimizely.com/hc/en-us/articles/200039925) needs to be defined.
+The custom event goal will be used to identify conversion events.
+It is possible to create multiple custom event goals for each type of conversion.
+Each custom event goal has a unique name that can be referenced in your application.

 There are two ways you can create a custom event goal:

+* *Option 1: Create custom event goal via the REST API (preferred).* For a seamless experience, you can create a custom event goal on behalf of the customer using the REST API.
+If you are using the REST API, we highly recommend using [OAuth 2.0](/rest/reference/index.html#oauth) to authenticate with Optimizely.
+[Learn how to create goals via the REST API](/rest/reference/index.html#create-goal).
+The goal type field needs to have the value "1".
+A commonly used value for the "event" field is `phone_call_conversion`.

-* *Option 1: Ask customer to create custom event goal manually.* The user can login to their Optimizely account and create a custom event goal for an experiment.
+* *Option 2: Ask the customer to create custom event goal manually.* The easiest way for you to implement this integration is to instruct the customer to do a couple of manual steps.
+Instruct the customer to login to their Optimizely account and create a custom event goal for an experiment manually.
 You may want to require the customer to use a pre-specified name for the goal, e.g. `phone_call_conversion`, so you can reference it later.
 [Learn how to create custom event goals in Optimizely](https://help.optimizely.com/hc/en-us/articles/200039925#add).

-* *Option 2: Create custom event goal via the REST API (preferred).* For a more seamless experience, you can create a custom event goal on behalf of the customer using the REST API.
-If you are using the REST API, we highly recommend using [OAuth 2.0](/rest/reference/index.html#oauth) to authenticate with Optimizely.
-[Learn how to create goals via the REST API](/rest/reference/index.html#create-goal).

 ### 2. Reference custom event goal in your application

-In order to send Optimizely conversion events, you'll need to reference the name of the custom event goal defined in the previous step.
-If the customer manually specified the custom event goal, you can prompt the user to enter the name of the custom event goal in your application (e.g. `phone_call_conversion`).
-You can also access a list of custom event goal names using the REST API and ask the customer to select one from a menu.
-[Learn how to read goals via the REST API](/rest/reference/index.html#read-goal).
+You'll need to reference the name of the custom event goal that was defined in Step 1.
+If the customer is creating the custom event goal manually prompt the user to enter the name of the custom event goal in your application (e.g. `phone_call_conversion`).

+If you created the custom event goal using the REST API, use the value you chose for the "event" field.

 ### 3. Collect information about the visitor

 In addition to the providing a custom event goal name, you'll also need to specify information about the visitor so Optimizely knows how to tie the conversion event back to the experiment and variation that was shown.
 All of this information can be fetched from a browser using the [JS API](/js).
-For convenience, we've provided some helper functions to collect all of the necessary information below.
+For convenience, we've provided some helper functions that you can use to collect all of the necessary information:

 #### Account ID